bearsunday/bearsunday.github.io/manuals/1.0/en/index.md

 ### Resources

 What initially makes up a web application is a group of resources.
 In BEAR.Sunday these can be created as Resource Objects.
 The resources can then be accessed locally via PHP or by HTTP requests.
 In both cases using a consistent URI interface.
 Each Resource object can then be exposed as a service either or both inside and outside of you application.
-Using Hypermedia using specially provided annotations you can either `@link` or `@embed` other resources.
+Using Hypermedia using specially provided annotations you can either `@Link` or `@Embed` other resources.

 ### Methods